Recycled Water Strategic Plan

 The District began exporting recycled water to Alpine County in 1967 to comply with state and federal laws such as the Porter-Cologne Act and Public law 96-551.
 This requirement is unique to the Tahoe region and requires an enormous amount of energy to pump recycled water over mountain passes.

 In 1988 the District entered a 40 year agreement to supply recycled water to six ranchers in Alpine County.
 In 2018, the District began growing alfalfa with recycled water on its Diamond Valley Ranch.
 In addition to recycling 100% of its wastewater, the District recycles 100% of its biosolids as fertilizer for agricultural land with Bently Agrodynamics in Douglas County, Nevada.
-The District also annually produces 381,000kw in hydroelectricity as recycled water flows from the top of Luther Pass 2,200 feet down into Alpine County.
+The District also annually produces 381,000kw in hydroelectricity as recycled water flows from the top of Luther Pass 2,200 feet down into Hope Valley.

 A Strategic Plan